HorizonUnix/UXTU4Unix/README.md

 ---

+> [!NOTE]
+If you run this tool successfully, please check our tester list under ‘About UXTU4Mac’ to see if your CPU is listed.
+If it isn’t, then create an issue for us to complete the support board, and you will be listed at our testers list!
 ## Supported APU/CPU
 > [!NOTE]
 > - If your AMD Zen-based processor is supported by [NootedRed](https://github.com/ChefKissInc/NootedRed) **or** [UXTU](https://github.com/JamesCJ60/Universal-x86-Tuning-Utility) **Premade Preset** section, you can also use this tool.